Hull Trains: Services

 Hull Trains began operating three services per day on 25 September 2000.
 In December 2002, a fourth daily service started, followed by a fifth in May 2004, a sixth in May 2005, and a seventh in December 2006.

 On 4 February 2015, one service per weekday was extended from Hull Paragon to Beverley in each direction.
 In December 2015, one service was extended to Beverley at weekends.
 In May 2019, a further service in each direction was extended from Hull Paragon to Beverley on weekdays.

 Expansion proposals

 2001: Cleethorpes

 In September 2001, Hull Trains announced initial proposals for a direct service from Cleethorpes to London King's Cross, calling at Grimsby, Barnetby, Market Rasen, Lincoln, Sleaford, Spalding and Peterborough.

 2008: Harrogate and Cleethorpes

 In 2008, First Hull Trains applied for track access rights to run services between Harrogate and London King's Cross via York under the First Harrogate Trains banner and from Cleethorpes to King's Cross via Lincoln and Spalding.
 In January 2009, the Office of Rail Regulation released its decisions on the ECML route planning and rejected First Harrogate Trains' application.

 2024: Sheffield

 On 5 January 2024, Hull Trains announced that it had submitted an application for a new service between London King's Cross and Sheffield.
 The trains would also serve Woodhouse and Worksop.
-The company plans to start this service in the second half of 2025.
+These proposals were rejected by The Office for Rail and Road.